 As pit vipers, they have specialized pit organs that act like infrared cameras to detect the heat shape of predators even in the deep dark of night.
 These serpentine rattlers share some intriguing features, but what makes them different?

-Let’s snake through the diverse nature of timber rattlesnake and eastern diamondback and see what sets these serpents apart.
+Let’s snake through the diverse nature of the timber rattlesnake and eastern diamondback and see what sets these serpents apart.

-Timber Rattlesnake vs Eastern Diamondback: Comparison
+Timber Rattlesnake vs. Eastern Diamondback: Comparison

 |Timber Rattlesnake||Eastern Diamondback|

 |Habitat & Range||The southeastern United States; mountainous & hilly forests, swamps, river floodplains, lowland cane thickets & fields||In the eastern United States; scrublands, coastal plains, pine forests, barrier islands, wet prairies, savannas, wetlands, abandoned farms & overgrown fields|

 |Appearance||Chevron pattern and a stripe running down the body||Diamond pattern along body & dark banded eyes|